 - It is unauthorized for any person who participates in any Protest or Demonstration activity to carry or possess any torch, burning stick, or similar object with a flammable or combustible substance whether or not the object includes an open flame.
 This prohibition does not include candles six (6”) inches in height or less.

 - It is unauthorized for any person who participates in any Protest or Demonstration activity to wear or employ body armor with the intent to incite conflict and violence.
-This prohibition shall include bulletproof vests, riot or combat helmets, riot or combat shields, and all other materials which may indicate a willingness and intention to engage in violent conflict.
+This prohibition shall include bulletproof vests, riot or combat helmets, riot or combat shields, and all other materials that may indicate a willingness and intention to engage in violent conflict.
 It is unauthorized for any person who participates in any Protest or Demonstration activity to wear any type of covering over their face, such as a hood, mask, or other facial coverage inhibiting full facial recognition with the intent to intimidate, threaten, abuse, or harass any other person.
 This prohibition is not intended to exclude hoods, masks, or facial coverage used in relation to religious beliefs, or incidental to amusement, entertainment, holiday events, protection from weather, or for prescribed medical purposes.

 - It is unauthorized for a Protest or Demonstration to impede ingress or egress from University facilities or events.

 - It is unauthorized to interfere with the educational mission through excessive noise in close proximity to classrooms, libraries, and labs.

 - Chalking or other types of painting or tagging are not permitted on the SMU campus.